 The Changing Face of Teams

 In Peter Smith’s model of personal responsibility, employees with a high level of autonomy and alignment are more motivated and engaged.
 Research from Gallup found that employees who spend at least some time working remotely are more likely to be engaged in their jobs.
 And, being engaged in our jobs is a key motivator!
-Companies are embracing the use of distributed teams, and remote work especially in 2020, dealing with living and working amidst a pandemic.
+Companies are embracing the use of distributed teams, and remote work especially post pandemic.
 As this trend grows, expect organizations to invest in technology that promotes communications over a wide variety of platforms.
 These new ways of working also impact the way we work together in teams.
 To coin a US military term, we are living in an increasingly VUCA World (volatile, uncertain, complex, ambiguous).
 Companies are finding that is it hard to survive if they are slow to react and that they need to behave and adjust like a start-up.
 With influences from Agile, teams are becoming more empowered, self-organizing, self-managing and cross-functional.
 Teams are starting to be more autonomous and set their own goals and make their own decisions while working within an overall strategy.
 They also teach themselves through virtual conferences, meetups, and similar events to teach and share information.
 I have worked remotely for many years and it has had its challenges but it remains my preferred method of work.
 And, although primarily through remote interactions, I also love working in teams and the trends I am seeing are exciting and empowering.

 There are so many exciting and often times mind-blowing advancements occurring in the world.
 As project managers, it is so important to keep an eye on the future and try to understand how these changes may introduce negative risks or opportunity into your projects and your career.
 I’d love to hear your feedback on what trends in employment and learning will impact us as project managers and what we should be doing to prepare and position our projects for SUCCESS.